Code

 ● Students should avoid disruptive and disrespectful behavior such as: arriving late, leaving early, careless behavior (e.g. sleeping, reading a non-course material, using vulgar language, over-speaking, eating, drinking, etc.).
 A warning may be given on the first infraction of these rules.
 Repeated violators will be penalized and may face expulsion from the class and/or other disciplinary proceedings.

-● The tolerated delay is 5 minutes.
-Attendance will be declared on Moodle during these 5 minutes via a QR code provided by the teacher at each course start.
+● No delay is tolerated.
+Attendance will be declared on Moodle via a QR code provided by the teacher at each course start.

 ● Student should arrive on time for exams and other assessments.
 No one will be allowed to enter the classroom once the first person has finished the exam and left the room.
 There is absolutely no exception to this rule.
 No student can continue to take an exam once the time is up.
 No student may leave the room during an examination unless he / she has finished and handed over all the documents.